dxtywt/xuliuchengxlc.github.io/about.md

 title: About
 ---

-Give people something to read and get to know you.
-Here's my attempt: this is [Mu-An](http://muan.co), a designer developer who lives in London at the moment.
+This is [Liucheng Xu's blog](http://xuliuchengxlc.github.io), whose content is almost about my academic research and partly daily life.

-Tweet at [@muanchiou](http://twitter.com/muanchiou), read my code on [GitHub](http://github.com/muan), see my designs on [Dribbble](http://dribbble.com/muan), find my CV on [LinkedIn](http://uk.linkedin.com/in/muanchiou).
+If you find anything wrong or inapproprite with my essays, please email to me.
+Here is the email address: xuliuchengxlc@gmail.com.

-This theme is made by me.
 You have a nice day. ♥